-If you or a loved one was involved in a car accident, contact our skilled lawyers at Staver Accident Injury Lawyers, P.C..
+If you or a loved one was involved in a car accident, contact a skilled Chicago car accident lawyer at Staver Accident Injury Lawyers, P.C..
 We can help you recover compensation and obtain the medical attention you need.
 Call us right away at (312) 236-2900 to schedule a free consultation.

 You should ask your doctor to be specific about the body parts injured and the extent of the injuries you sustained.
 If you know that your arm was injured, you should ask if it is considered minor, moderate, or severe.
 If your back was injured, ask for specific vertebrae numbers.
 All of the information your doctor tells you should be thoroughly documented in your records.

 Although every injury is different, there are clinical averages for how long it will take to recover from various types of injuries.
 Most soft tissue damage resolves after a few weeks, but broken bones and whiplash may take months or years.
 Your doctor should be able to give you a range of time that it may take you to recover.